flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - Usually one or two sentences with only a few things missing.
         - I use it very sparingly because I have other methods I prefer to [[Spaced Repetition]]
         - Actively linking notes also helps a great deal.
-    - book: Memory Craft: Improve Your Memory with the Most Powerful Methods in History (2019)
+    - book: Memory Craft: Improve Your Memory with the Most Powerful Methods in History (2019) by [[Lynne Kelly]]
 - [[Jerry Michalski]] AR projects seem to lack informational, helper, curational stuff.
 - Useful concept memory palaces: loci
     - https://en.wikipedia.org/wiki/Method_of_loci